-The term ‘Strategy’ can be defined in many ways but the concept is same - “Achieving Maximum profit / success / value with minimum impact / cost / time”.
-Though theoretically it can be defined as -
+The term ‘Strategy’ can be defined in many ways but the concept is the same - “Achieving Maximum profit/success/value with minimum impact/cost/time”.
+Though theoretically it can be defined as-

 - A way of achieving an organization’s objectives and implementing its missions.

-- Large scale, future oriented plans for interacting with the competitive environment to optimize achievement of organizational objectives.
+- Large scale, future-oriented plans for interacting with the competitive environment to optimize the achievement of organizational objectives.

-- Pattern of an organizations responses to its environment over time.
+- The pattern of organizations responses to their environment over time.

 - Long term objective or purpose of an organization.

 - Execution of day to day activities with maximum returns.

 Strategic Management is all about the process of formulation and implementation of these strategies which are designed to achieve specific objectives.
 Strategic Management is necessary for effective dealing with environmental challenges within given organizational resources.